 The number of issue updates that are waiting to be processed by the notification analyzer.

-The notification analyzer looks at all of the changes that have been applied to issues, finds all of the users that subscribe to these changes, and determines whether the notification contains a single update or a digest of concurrent changes.
+The notification analyzer looks at all the changes that have been applied to issues, finds all the users that subscribe to these changes, and determines whether the notification contains a single update or a digest of concurrent changes.
 Notification analysis can be CPU-intensive, so a large number of unprocessed notifications can have a negative impact on general server performance.

 On our YouTrack server, we monitor this metric and notify the administrators when the queue is larger than 50 for at least five minutes.